QuantasSupport/Quantas/HOWTO.md

 		}
 	}

-Now that the algorithm is instrumented, we run the simulation again (on a unix-like system):
+Now that the algorithm is instrumented, we run the simulation again (on a Unix-like system):

 	make prod
 	make run